barnerburner/TidyDataProject/CodeBook.md

 ##Study design and data processing

-The raw data was collected from the embedded accelerometer and gyroscope in Samsung Galaxy S II smartphones, pre-processed, and turned into the text files used for this project.
+The raw data was collected from the embedded accelerometer and gyroscope in Samsung Galaxy S II smartphones, pre-processed, normalized (so it is all unitless) and turned into the text files used for this project.
 [More on the Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ##Creating the tidy datafile